AlexanderCaradonna/Break-Even-App/README.md

 ## 🚀 Overview

 The **Break-Even App** helps you understand your business’s financial health by providing detailed insights into fixed costs, variable costs, sales volume, and pricing.
-This Streamlit app offers an intuitive interface to:
+This Streamlit app helps to:

 - Calculate break-even units and revenue
 - Analyze contribution margins and operating profit margins